modernweb-dev/web/docs/guides/going-buildless/serving.md

 ### Files Outside the Web Root

-In the above examples, the server used the default web root `/var/www/html`, but we could also have configured it to use `/var/www/html/about`, e.g. by changing into that directory and starting a server from the command line
+In the above examples, the server used the default web root `/var/www/html`, but we could also have configured it to use `/var/www/html/about`, e.g. by changing into that directory and starting a server from the command line:

 ```
 cd /var/www/html/about